Perched on the edge of the Pacific Ocean, this elegant

 Maori legend describes the Te Mata ridgeline as the body of chief Te Mata O Rongokako, who choked and died eating his way through the hill, a task set him by the beautiful daughter of another chief.
 From Hastings the “bite” that killed him can be clearly seen, as can his body which forms the skyline.

-We drove to the peak and admired the vast panorama below - comprising mainly vineyards and orchards with hills around and the river meandering through the valley below.
+We drove to the peak and admired the vast panorama below

 We made our way back to our “homestay” and got ready for our dinner at Mission Estate.
 After a pre-dinner aperitif with our hosts we left for the restaurant - suffice to say, we were not disappointed!